j314h/j314h/README.md

 > Eh, je m'appelle john, bienvenu sur mon github
 > Je suis développeur web Javascript et Php
-> Je travaille avec les frameworks, REACT, VUEJS, NESTJS, LARAVEL
+> Je travaille avec les frameworks, REACT et SYMFONY
+> mais je m'intéresse à tous 😄

 🙋‍♀️ A short introduction

 > Hey, my name is john and welcome to my github john_dev
 > I am a Javascript and Php web developer
-> I work with the frameworks, REACT, VUEJS, NESTJS, LARAVEL
+> I work with the frameworks, REACT and SYMFONY
+> but i'm interested in everyone 😄

 <!--
 **j314h/j314h** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.